jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 ----------------------------------

-As discussed in section \ref{browserstreamingframeworks}, current streaming techniques that operate over http encourage a dichotomous split of traffic as either stream or download.
+As discussed in section \ref{browserstreamingframeworks}, current techniques to provide streaming over http encourage a dichotomous split of traffic as either stream or download.
 I find that this split is not necessary and that streaming may be used as the most effective means of downloading.
-Streaming services using push pages or websockets are not REST.
-Under these frameworks a stream has a URL address but the data in the stream is not addressable.
-This is similar to the *Service Trampled REST* STREST anti-pattern [@strest] in which http is viewed as addressing endpoints for services rather than addressing the resources themselves.
-Because it is unaddressable, the data in the stream is also
+Streaming services implemented using push pages or websockets are not REST.
+Under these frameworks a stream has a URL address but data in the stream is not addressable.
+This is similar to STREST, the *Service Trampled REST* anti-pattern [@strest], in which http URLs are viewed as locating endpoints for services rather than the actual resources.
+Being unaddressable, the data in the stream is also
 uncacheable: an event which is streamed live cannot later, when it is historic, be retrieved from a cache which was populated by the stream.
-These frameworks use http as the underlying transport but I find they do not follow http's design principles.
-Because of these concerns, in the browser I will only be supporting downloading using standard XHRs.
+These frameworks use http as the underlying transport but I find they do not follow http's principled design.
+Because of these concerns, in the browser I will only be supporting downloading using XHR.

-Although I am designing Oboe for ordinary REST resources and not focusing on creating a means to receive live events, it is interesting to speculate if Oboe could also be used to create a REST-compatible bridge which unifies live and static data.
+Although I am designing Oboe as a client for ordinary REST resources and not focusing on the library a means to receive live events, it is interesting to speculate if Oboe could be used as a REST-compatible bridge to unify live and static data.
 Consider a REST service which gives the results per-constituency for a UK general election.
 Requesting historic results, the data is delivered in JSON format much as usual.
-Requesting the results for the current year on the night of the election, an incomplete JSON with the constituencies known so far would be immediately sent, followed by the remainder as the results are called.
-When all results are known the JSON would finally close, leaving a complete resource.
+Requesting the results for the current year on the night of the election, an incomplete JSON with the constituencies known so far would be immediately sent, followed by the remainder sent individually as the results are called.
+When all results are known the JSON would finally close leaving a complete resource.
 A few days later, somebody wishing to fetch the results would use the *same url for the historic data as was used on the night for the live data*.
-This is possible because the URL refers to the data that is required, regardless of if it is current or historic.
+This is possible because the URL refers only to the data that is required, not to whether it is current or historic.
 Because it eventually formed a complete http response, the data that was streamed is not incompatible with http caching and a cache which saw the data when it was live could store it as usual and later serve it as historic.
-The more sophisticated http intermediate caches recognise when a new request has the same url as an already ongoing request and serve the response received so far, then continue by giving both inbound requests the content as it arrives from the single outbound request.
+More sophisticated intermediate caches sitting on the network between client and service recognise when a new request has the same url as an already ongoing request, serve the response received so far, and then continue by giving both inbound requests the content as it arrives from the already established outbound request.
-This means that the data would be cacheable even while the results are streaming.
-Programming using Oboe, an application developer would not have to handle live and historic data as separate cases because the node and path events are the same.
-Without branching, the code which displays results as they were announced is automatically able to show historic results.
+Hence, the resource would be cacheable even while the election results are streaming.
+An application developer programming with Oboe would not have to handle live and historic data as separate cases because the node and path events they receive are the same.
+Without branching, the code which displays results as they are announced would automatically be able to show historic data.

 Taking this idea one step further, Oboe might be used for infinite data which intentionally never completes.
-In principle this is not incompatible with http caching although in practice would probably not work well with current caches which expect resources to complete.
-A REST service which serves infinite resources would have to confirm that it is delivering to a streaming client, perhaps by the client sending an http request header.
-Otherwise, if a non-streaming REST client were to try to use the service it would try to get 'all' of the data and never complete its task.
+In principle this is not incompatible with http caching although more research would have to be done into how current caches handle requests which do not finish.
+A REST service which serves infinite resources would have to confirm that it is delivering to a streaming client, perhaps with a request header.
+Otherwise, if a non-streaming REST client were to use the service it would try to get 'all' of the data and never complete its task.

-Supporting only XHR as a transport unfortunately means that on legacy browsers which do not fire the progress events (see section
+Supporting only XHR as a transport unfortunately means that on older browsers which do not fire progress events (see section
-\ref{xhrsandstreaming}) a progressive conceptualisation of downloading is not possible.
+\ref{xhrsandstreaming}) a progressive conceptualisation of the data transfer is not possible.
 I will not be using streaming workarounds such as push tables because this would create a client which is unable to connect to the majority of REST services.
-The best compatible behaviour is to wait until the document completes and then interpret the whole content as if it were streamed.
-Because nothing is done until the request is complete the callbacks will be fired later than on more capable platforms but will have the same content and be in the same order.
-By reverting to non-progressive AJAX on legacy platforms, application authors will not have to write special cases and the performance will be no worse than with their traditional ajax library such as jQuery.
+Degrading gracefully, the best compatible behaviour is to wait until the document completes and then interpret the whole content as if it were streamed.
+Because nothing is done until the request is complete the callbacks will be fired later than on a more capable platform but will have the same content and be in the same order.
+By reverting to non-progressive AJAX on legacy platforms application authors will not have to write special cases and the performance should be no worse than with a traditional ajax library such as jQuery.
 On legacy browsers Oboe could not be used to receive live data because nothing can be read before the request finishes.
 In the election results example, no constituencies would be shown until they had all been called.

 Node's standard http library provides a view of the response as a standard ReadableStream so there will be no problems programming to a progressive interpretation of http.
-Because in Node all streams provide a common API regardless of their origin there is no reason not to allow arbitrary streams to be read.
+In Node all streams provide a common API regardless of their origin so there is no reason not to allow arbitrary streams to be read.
 Although Oboe is intended primarily as a REST client, under Node it will be capable of reading data from any source.
 Oboe might be used to read from a local file, an ftp server, a